COVID-19 Self Screening

 If you are required to participate in daily screenings, you must complete the self-screening by noon (12 p.m.) or before going to campus, whichever comes first, to receive a campus pass.
 You can access the self-screening tool via your Cal Poly Portal, or receive a daily email or text message (opt in to receive these on the daily screening page in the portal) with a link to complete your daily self-screening.

-Upon completion, you will receive one of three types of responses that will serve as your daily campus pass:
+Upon completion, you will receive one of four types of responses that will serve as your daily campus pass:

 Students must be prepared to show their pass upon entering a campus facility such as a classroom, building or office.
 Each pass will contain a date stamp, good for that day only.